-Returns are where the value of your investments increase in value (known in industry jargon as a ‘capital gain’), you get paid a dividend, or anything else where you end up with more money in return for investing.
+Returns are where the value of your investments increase in value (known in the industry as a ‘capital gain’), or you get paid a dividend, or anything else where you end up with more money in return for investing.

-Investment fund managers invest in things that are expected to increase in value, or pay a dividend, or have a promised future payout (like a government bond).
+Investment fund managers invest in things that are expected to increase in value, or pay a dividend (for equities), or a coupon (for bonds).

 For example, the BlackRock Consensus Funds invest in a mixture of stocks and shares, as well as bonds.